rails/rails/guides/source/caching_with_rails.md

 Rails.cache.read(site: "mysite", owners: [owner_1, owner_2])
 ```

-The keys you use on `Rails.cache` will not be the same as those actually used with the storage engine.
-They may be modified with a namespace or altered to fit technology backend constraints.
-This means, for instance, that you can't save values with `Rails.cache` and then try to pull them out with the `memcache-client` gem.
-However, you also don't need to worry about exceeding the memcached size limit or violating syntax rules.
+The keys you use on `Rails.cache` will not be the same as those actually used with
+the storage engine.
+They may be modified with a namespace or altered to fit
+technology backend constraints.
+This means, for instance, that you can't save
+values with `Rails.cache` and then try to pull them out with the `dalli` gem.
+However, you also don't need to worry about exceeding the memcached size limit or
+violating syntax rules.

 Conditional GET support
 -----------------------